Matthew A. Cherry: Hair Love

 In 2017, Cherry created a Kickstarter campaign for a short animated film called Hair Love.
 The campaign surpassed its initial goal of $75,000 and raised nearly $300,000.
 He co-directed the film with Everett Downing and Bruce W. Smith, with Peter Ramsey and Pixar animator Frank Abney serving as executive producers.
 On March 20, 2019, Sony Pictures Animation announced that they had picked up Hair Love, which was released in theaters alongside The Angry Birds Movie 2 on August 14, 2019.
 The film won the 2020 Academy Award for Best Animated Short, with Cherry accepting the award alongside fellow producer Karen Rupert Toliver.

 In 2020, Cherry became a member of the Academy of Motion Picture Arts and Sciences.
-In October 2020, Cherry was revealed to be working on a project for Sony Pictures Animation, titled Tut.

 Television

 In June 2020, Cherry signed a first-look deal with Warner Bros.
 Television.

 On July 7, 2020, HBO Max, ordered a 12-episode season of Young Love, a 2D animated series from Cherry based on his short film Hair Love.